 The swelling and pain usually improve within a few hours.

-Approximately 10 percent of people develop severe redness and swelling after a sting; this is called a large local reaction.
-The area may become large (4 inches or 10 cm) over 1 to 2 days, then slowly resolve over 5 to 10 days.
+Approximately 10 percent of people develop severe redness and swelling after a sting.
+This is called a large local reaction.
+The area may become large (4 inches [10 cm] or more) over 1 to 2 days and then slowly resolve over 5 to 10 days.

 Local reaction treatment — To reduce pain and swelling after an insect sting, you can try the following:

-If nonprescription treatments do not help or your pain or swelling gets worse, call your doctor or nurse.
+If nonprescription treatments do not help or your pain or swelling gets worse, call your clinician or nurse.